Free Outdoor Movies for NYC Kids this Summer

 McCarren Park, Bedford Avenue and North 12th Street

-Spend the day in the activity-filled McCarren Park and then catch screenings like Pee Wee’s Big Adventure on Wednesday, August 17 and The Goonies on Wednesday, August 31.
+Spend the day in the activity-filled McCarren Park and then catch screenings at night.
+The lineup this year skews teens and up, like Heathers (July 30) and The Big Lebowski (August 6), but you could get away with bringing your tween to Back to the Future (July 9).
 Be warned: The fest is a little hipstery: Each movie is preceded by a local Brooklyn band and you may get sneered at for bringing junior along.

 Movies Under the Stars – Hoboken